AMIRSRAD/easyplay/README.md

 select your prefered discord bot (the bot must already be in your discord server)<br />
 import songs in each line <br />
 press start<br />
-do not anything untill you see the 'done' popup<br />
+do not press anything untill you see the 'done' popup<br />

+you can change dark/light mode & and the accent color in the settings tab

 <br /><br />
 ![Screenshot 2023-02-08 200349](https://user-images.githubusercontent.com/115648246/217592822-d5562e7b-a399-4753-ba1e-508906aadadc.png)

-you can change dark/light mode & and the accent color in the settings tab